-The existing site boundary is defined by a native hedgerow that extends around the north, east and west of the site with a new evergreen hedge planned forming the southern boundary, punctuated only at the pedestrian and vehicle entrances.
-The existing hedgerow to the north, west and south is to be removed and replaced with a mixed species native hedgerow.
-The hedgerow to the east is to be retained.
+The existing site boundary is defined by a native hedgerow that extends around the north, east and west of the site which is to be punctuated only at the pedestrian and vehicle entrances.

+The trees to be retained / removed are as per the below Turkington Martin drawing nr TM33L02 Rev B.